crim-ca/weaver/docs/source/processes.rst

 .. _Execute:

-Execution of a process (Execute, Job)
+Execution of a process (Execute)
 ---------------------------------------------------------------------

 .. todo::
+    execute body example

 When a job is executed by specifying the ``notification_email`` field, the resulting process execution will send an